waneco-git/anactualhud-cc/README.md

 # So, what is so special?
 This HUD has unique buttons special design for creators.tf servers.
-Like inventory, store, contractor, contract progress and more...
+Like buttons fpr inventory, store, contractor, contract progress and more...
 ![Like this](https://i.imgur.com/NDOAdlx.png)

 [Screenshots](https://imgur.com/a/QQvA4dr)